Step by Step: How to Handle Inheritance Money or Other Financial Windfall

 Summary- A windfall can be the start to securing your financial future, if it is handled with the care that it deserves.
 Don’t only focus on addressing the practical issues of receiving a large sum of money, but take the time to understand your emotional responses, and how they can either clarify or cloud your decision-making.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
-Please note neither LPL Financial nor any of its representatives render legal advice.
 This information is not intended to be a substitute for specific individualized legal advice.
 We suggest that you discuss your specific situation with a qualified tax or legal advisor.